angular/protractor/docs/debugging.md

     > browser.get('http://www.angularjs.org')

-try just
+To get a list of functions you can call, try:

     > browser

-to get a list of functions you can call.

 Typing tab at a blank prompt will fill in a suggestion for finding elements.